papyri/navigator/README.md

 The directory structure is expected to conform to:

-/data/papyri.info/solr - for Solr home
+/srv/data/papyri.info/solr - for Solr home
-/data/papyri.info/mulgara/server1 - for numbers server data storage
+/srv/data/papyri.info/jena - for numbers server data storage
-/data/papyri.info/git/navigator - holding the gthub-synchronised application files themselves
+/srv/data/papyri.info/git/navigator - holding the gthub-synchronised application files themselves
-/data/papyri.info/idp.data - IDP XML files (the 'mothership' repository), as given at <https://github.com/papyri/idp.data>
+/srv/data/papyri.info/idp.data - IDP XML files (the 'mothership' repository), as given at <https://github.com/papyri/idp.data>
-/data/papyri.info/PN/idp.html - the IDP HTML files generated from the files in /data/papyri.info/idp.data
+/srv/data/papyri.info/pn/idp.html - the IDP HTML files generated from the files in /data/papyri.info/idp.data
-/data.papyri.info/PN/home - the HTML, CSS, JS, and image files used throughout the site and in interactive interfaces.
-This directory can consist simply of a symlink to /data/papyri.info/git/navigator/pn-site.
+/srv/data.papyri.info/pn/home - the HTML, CSS, JS, and image files used throughout the site and in interactive interfaces.
+This directory can consist simply of a symlink to /srv/data/papyri.info/git/navigator/pn-site.

+Adapting to a different directory structure is straightforward, but will mean

 Building and Running
 ====================

 Java servlets are built using Maven 3.0.3.
-Once Maven is installed, dependency calculation and download should proceed automatically - though note in particular the existence of the project's Maven repo at <http://dev.papyri.info/maven>.
+Once Maven is installed, dependency calculation and download should proceed automatically - though note in particular the existence of the project's Maven repo at <http://libdc3-dev-01.oit.duke.edu/maven/>.

 Applications written in Clojure (pn-mapping, pn-indexer, and pn-lemmas) will require [leiningen](https://github.com/technomancy/leiningen "leiningen on github") - which is itself Maven-based.